 Single Radio Voice Call Continuity (SRVCC) is the full name of this acronym.
 With the SRVCC capability, an ongoing voice call over a packet-based LTE network (4G) can be switched to a circuit-based SS7 (3G) network without dropping any communication.

 An LTE, a data-only network, uses Internet Multimedia Services (IMS) protocols for setting up a voice call.

-In a packet network, there is no dedicated voice channel is set up before starting any voice communication.
+In a packet network, no dedicated voice channel is set up before starting any voice communication.
 While in a circuit-based network (e.g., SS7), E1 or T1 channels are reserved for media transfer.
-During the course of a call, a subscriber may be transferred to a network where only a 3g or 2g network is accessible.
+During a call, a subscriber may be transferred to a network where only a 3g or 2g network is accessible.

 This needs an additional capability.
 SRVCC provides uninterrupted call experience from VoLTE to 3G or 2G networks.

-While registration to the home network during attach, the MME sends the SRVCC capability indication in the Update Location Request (ULR) message to the HSS.
+During registration to the home network during attachment, the MME sends the SRVCC capability indication in the Update Location Request (ULR) message to the HSS.